OpenEvalProject/evals/manuscripts/elife-84916/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01e94xy17 Northern New Mexico College Española United States
+1. Northern New Mexico College Española United States ([ROR:01e94xy17](https://ror.org/01e94xy17))
-2. https://ror.org/05fs6jp91 Department of Molecular Genetics and Microbiology, University of New Mexico School of Medicine Albuquerque United States
+2. Department of Molecular Genetics and Microbiology, University of New Mexico School of Medicine Albuquerque United States ([ROR:05fs6jp91](https://ror.org/05fs6jp91))
-3. https://ror.org/017zqws13 Department of Microbiology and Immunology, University of Minnesota Medical School Minneapolis United States
+3. Department of Microbiology and Immunology, University of Minnesota Medical School Minneapolis United States ([ROR:017zqws13](https://ror.org/017zqws13))
-4. https://ror.org/05fs6jp91 Department of Computer Science, University of New Mexico Albuquerque United States
+4. Department of Computer Science, University of New Mexico Albuquerque United States ([ROR:05fs6jp91](https://ror.org/05fs6jp91))
-5. https://ror.org/05fs6jp91 Autophagy, Inflammation, and Metabolism Center of Biomedical Research Excellence, University of New Mexico School of Medicine Albuquerque United States
+5. Autophagy, Inflammation, and Metabolism Center of Biomedical Research Excellence, University of New Mexico School of Medicine Albuquerque United States ([ROR:05fs6jp91](https://ror.org/05fs6jp91))

 † Corresponding author

 ## Abstract

 T cells are required to clear infection, and T cell motion plays a role in how quickly a T cell finds its target, from initial naive T cell activation by a dendritic cell to interaction with target cells in infected tissue.
 To better understand how different tissue environments affect T cell motility, we compared multiple features of T cell motion including speed, persistence, turning angle, directionality, and confinement of T cells moving in multiple murine tissues using microscopy.
 We quantitatively analyzed naive T cell motility within the lymph node and compared motility parameters with activated CD8 T cells moving within the villi of small intestine and lung under different activation conditions.
 Our motility analysis found that while the speeds and the overall displacement of T cells vary within all tissues analyzed, T cells in all tissues tended to persist at the same speed.
-Interestingly, we found that T cells in the lung show a marked population of T cells turning at close to 180 o , while T cells in lymph nodes and villi do not exhibit this “reversing” movement.
+Interestingly, we found that T cells in the lung show a marked population of T cells turning at close to 180o, while T cells in lymph nodes and villi do not exhibit this “reversing” movement.
 T cells in the lung also showed significantly decreased meandering ratios and increased confinement compared to T cells in lymph nodes and villi.
 These differences in motility patterns led to a decrease in the total volume scanned by T cells in lung compared to T cells in lymph node and villi.
 These results suggest that the tissue environment in which T cells move can impact the type of motility and ultimately, the efficiency of T cell search for target cells within specialized tissues such as the lung.

 ## Introduction